Decred-Bulls/decred-marketing/README.md

 - There are people on Twitter with huge follower base, asking on weekly basis: "What did you ship last week?".
 I will add links to those profiles here when I find them.

+- Create popular "Ask me anything" interviews.
+They can be later transcribed and published in text format “AMA Recap ZZZ.Finance with D’va” by zzz.finance https://link.medium.com/33D3q6uJaab

 # Steps we should take right away:

 - Create a new channel on Discord+Matrix where we post all the content being publised.